-Composer is unknown but it was first recorded in 1923 by John J. Kimmel on accordion* and was popularised by fiddle player, Michael Coleman’s 1927 New York recording with Edward Lee on piano.**
+Its composer is unknown but the tune was first recorded in 1923 by John J. Kimmel on accordion and was popularised by fiddle player Michael Coleman’s 1927 New York recording with Edward Lee on piano.

 B|d2e^c dBB2|cBAB G2AG|EAAc BGGA|BABd efge|!

 ABC notation and sheet music thanks to thesession.org